evaneschneider/site/_posts/2017-01-30-Modified-Gresho-Test.markdown

 </div>

 where $$\phi$$ is again the angle calculated according to $$\phi= \mathrm{arctan}(\frac{y}{x})$$ and $$r$$ is the distance from the center of the vortex.
-This acceleration is applied to the momentum and total Energy equations
-in an operator-split manner at the end of the hydro update, according to
+The acceleration is applied to the momentum and total Energy equations in an operator-split manner at the end of the hydro update, according to

 $$(\rho v_{x})^{n+1} = (\rho v_{x})^{n*} + \Delta t \frac{g_{x}(\rho^n + \rho^{n+1})}{2},$$